-On 14 September 2001 Ireland held a National Day of Mourning to show support for the United States of America in the wake of the 9/11 attacks carried out by the Islamic terrorist group Al-Qaeda.
+Ireland has a National Day of Mourning showing support for the United States of America in the wake of the 9/11 attacks carried out by the Islamic terrorist group Al-Qaeda.

 Schools and businesses closed across the country and all sports, public functions and entertainment were cancelled.